vanguardbackup/vanguard/CONTRIBUTING.md

 Please ensure you write tests for any new functionality you add to the project.
 Additionally, use Laravel's translation helpers for any text so that the base language strings are in English and can be localized.

 We use Duster by Tighten to ensure a consistent code style across the project.
 You can run the code style fixer by running `./vendor/bin/duster fix` to resolve any issues.
 We do have a GitHub action that will automatically fix any code style issues on a pull requests and commits.

+Additionally, Vanguard uses Rector to aid in a consistent codebase.
+Rector can be run by executing the command `./vendor/bin/rector`.
+Much like Duster, we also have a GitHub Action for Rector that will run on PRs.

+## Tests

+Vanguard has a test suite that can be run using Pest.
+You can run the test suite by running `php artisan test`.
+We always aim to keep the test suite up to date and passing and welcome any contributions to the test suite to ensure a high level of code quality.

 ## Adding Languages